dlu-ch/dlb/doc/ex_tool.rst

 .. exception:: RedoError

    Raised when a running :term:`tool instance` detects a problem with its dependencies during or after a :term:`redo`.

+.. exception:: HelperExecutionError

+   Raised, when the execution of a :term:`dynamic helper` file failed.